wp-plugins/rets-rabbit/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add real estate listings to Wordpress.
-Build mobile response & SEO-friendly real estate sites that get leads, accurate listings directly from the MLS.
+Build mobile response & SEO-friendly real estate sites that get leads, accurate listings.

 == Description ==

-##What we do
+= What we do =

 Rets Rabbit is a cloud service you can use to build real estate listings to brokerage, agent, or client websites and mobile apps.

 Rets Rabbit takes the frustration and hassle of importing thousands of real estate listings and photos and gives you an easy to use service so you can focus on building your IDX-powered website or app.
 Developers using Rets Rabbit have saved 100s of hours of time building their own real estate import systems.

-##Who Is Rets Rabbit For?
+= Who Is Rets Rabbit For? =

-### Designers & Developers:
+= Designers & Developers: =

 With the fragmented and confusing state of real estate technology, all too often creative professionals (designers & developers) have to compromise their creative and technical vision because the board has chosen an MLS vendor with woefully outdated and inflexible tools.